Icehawk78/FrozenCookies/README.md

  - The ability to switch between multiple different number-shortening styles.
  - Add less terrible UI, including more detailed tooltips, and possible color/icon markers indicating relative efficiency of purchases.
- - Add three different auto-click features; one for only clicking during Click Frenzies, one for clicking during *any* Frenzy, and one for auto-clicking at all times.
- - Implement more accurate Golden/Wrath Cookie calculations, using Markov Chain based data, rather than naïve base probabilities.
  - Add the ability to set custom Golden Click ratio and Cookie Click ratio for more accurate valuation of Golden Cookie upgrades and Mouse upgrades.
- - Move timers to the left-hand panel to be visible at all times, rather than just when on the FC page.
  - Add a toggle to make timers utilise Effective CPS rather than Current CPS for "Time to Completion"
  - Other stuff?
 (If you're a visitor and have other ideas to be added, go here to let me know: https://github.com/Icehawk78/FrozenCookies/issues/new )